Are these countries worth visiting if:

 It seems like my best option might be a train to Warsaw and then a bus from there.
 Would there be a direct bus that goes straight there even though the drive is like 9 hours?

-Actually fuck it I might just fly straight from Krakow, seems like it might be a nightmare to figure out public transport on the ground, and I can't take any route that goes though Belarus
+Actually frick it I might just fly straight from Krakow, seems like it might be a nightmare to figure out public transport on the ground, and I can't take any route that goes though Belarus

 well its either belarus, russia or take a ferry from gdansk to riga